 I keep thinking of a quote by Eleanor Roosevelt, “When will our consciences grow so tender that we will act to prevent human misery rather than avenging it?”
 She said that a long time ago, but have we moved any closer at all to true understanding, compassion, and caring for one another?

 Our Old Testament law of “an eye for an eye” was supposed to mitigate the amount of retaliatory damage we could inflict on the other.
 Jesus took it even further, “I say to you, do NOT return evil for evil!”
-So many people claim to believe and yet I know very, very few who really want to help those who do damage rather than seek vengeance and harm on them.
+So many people claim to believe and yet I know very, very few who really want to help those who do damage rather than try to avenge them.

 The truth is that our retaliatory responses make nothing better.
 Our punishments do not lessen the amount of crime in our society.
 I’ve written about this before so I will not go into the details here.
 But this doesn’t work.
 Restorative justice DOES.
 It goes so much further in terms of changing people for the better so that crimes are not repeated and people can re-enter society better and more able to be well-functioning and contributing individuals.